-A dual PAM inhibitor to overcome limitations of anti-cancer drugs and reach up to brain metastases
+A dual PAM inhibitor to overcome limitations of first generation drugs

-The PAM pathway is one of the most important cell signaling routes (i.e. the molecular circuits that control communication between and within cells).
-It involves three main factors: phosphatidylinositol-3-kinases (PI3K), protein kinase B (PKB or AKT) and mammalian target of rapamycin (mTOR), all of which exist in different isoforms.
+PAM (PI3K/AKT/mTOR) is one of the most important cell signaling routes.
+It involves three main factors (also known as molecular nodes): phosphatidylinositol-3-kinases (PI3K), protein kinase B (PKB or AKT) and mammalian target of rapamycin (mTOR), all of which exist in different isoforms.

 Given the plethora of intracellular functions it is involved in, the PAM pathway is unsurprisingly linked to cancer development, among other diseases.
-It is one of the most frequently altered pathways in all human cancers and is estimated to be abnormally active in up to 45% of breast cancers (BC) .
-In addition, PAM activation is also involved in resistance to various cancer treatments , supporting the general interest in pharmacologically inhibiting this pathway to treat cancer patients .
+It is one of the most frequently altered pathways in all human cancers .
+It is overexpressed in gastric cancers , various lymphomas [5,6], and nearly half of breast cancers and involved in resistance to various cancer therapies .

-- Lastly, AKT2 is specifically involved in the insulin-dependent translocation of glucose transporter type 4 (GLUT4), and its inactivation causes hyperglycemia, an adverse event commonly observed in patients treated with other PAM pathway inhibitors that likely results from AKT2 inhibition; by sparing AKT2, DIACC3010 is not expected to cause hyperglycemia, and therefore would display a more favorable safety profile than other AKT inhibitors.
+AKT2 is specifically involved in the insulin-dependent translocation of the glucose transporter type 4 (GLUT4).
+In mice, its inactivation triggers hyperglycemia, an adverse effect commonly observed in patients treated with PAM inhibitors and most likely resulting from AKT2 inhibition.
+DIACC3010 is not expected to induce hyperglycemia since it bypasses AKT2.
+Therefore, its safety profile is also more favorable.

 Figure 1: DIACC3010 acts simultaneously on two molecular nodes of the PAM pathway: AKT and p70S6K

 Phase 1 clinical trial successfully completed